What are Swedish Dishcloths & how do I use them?Updated 5 days ago

 Which Koh cleaners pair best with Swedish Dishcloths?

 Dishes, glassware, and greasy cookware.
-Plant-based formula, gentle on hands.
+Concentrated formula, gentle on hands.

 Tough kitchen messes.
 Stovetops, splashbacks, rangehoods, and baked-on benchtop residue.